polymath-ai/polymath-ai/README.md

 ## Setting up the Polymath

-When you setup a polymath object you have to pass in some options:
+When you setup a polymath object you have to pass in some options.

+You *have* to pass in an Open AI API key, and then you need to tell it where you want to ask for information.

+This can be locally via library files such as:

 ```js
 let polymath = new Polymath({